- Toggle Section About

 Students transferring from a regionally accredited graduate program may transfer a maximum of 6 credits.
 The courses transferred must be equivalent, have direct applicability to the student's program, and be approved by the Dean.
 Only courses with a grade of "B" (3.0) or higher will be considered for transfer toward the MBA degree; a grade of "B-" is not transferable.

-The program utilizes two 16-week semesters (Fall and Spring) and an optional condensed format summer term.
-Each semester is divided into two 8-week terms (for example, Fall A and Fall B).
-Students typically take one or two courses at a time in each 8-week section.
+The program utilizes three 15-week trimesters (Fall, Spring, and Summer).
+Each trimester is divided into two 7-week terms (for example, Fall A and Fall B).
+Students typically take one or two courses at a time in each 7-week section.
 If enrolled part-time, students primarily attend one night per week with some additional Friday nights and Saturdays.
 If enrolled full-time, students may attend two nights per week with some additional Friday nights and Saturdays.

 - Be a follower of the Lord Jesus Christ.